SteveJustin1963/tec-MINT/README.md

 ![image](https://github.com/user-attachments/assets/e15ac155-4a9c-48a9-a4c3-31413bce2aa3)

 # Reality
-You can run small programs in 2k but for real halibut you need to max out your ram physically (see below), the tec-1d can take 2k x 7 chips (14k) or if using the asm80.com emulation of the code, max out the ram in file `constants.asm` aka...
+You can run small programs in 2k but for real halibut you need to max out your ram physically (see below), the tec-1d can take 2k x 7 chips (14k) or if using the asm80.com emulation of the code, max out the ram in file `constants.asm` aka... for then non-puritans there's the tec1-G.

 ```
 ; Configuration for TEC-1